tagptroll1/codejam3pydis/README.md

 # How to run

-Either pipenv run start or python -m project
-To run the editor: pipenv run editor or python -m project --editor

 # Code Jam 3

 In a survery we recently conducted, we asked what theme people wanted to see for this code jam.
 The most popular option,